 - i.
-A fund established or incorporated in India in the form of a trust or a company or a limited liability partnership or a body corporate: - a. which has been granted a certificate of registration as a Category III Alternative Investment Fund and is regulated under the Securities and Exchange Board of India (Alternative Investment Fund) Regulations, 2012, made under the Securities and Exchange Board of India Act, 1992 (15 of 1992) or International Financial Services Centre Authority Act, 2019 (50 of 2019);
+A fund established or incorporated in India in the form of a trust or a company or a limited liability partnership or a body corporate: - a. which has been granted a certificate of registration as a Category III Alternative Investment Fund and is regulated under the Securities and Exchange Board of India (Alternative Investment Fund) Regulations, 2012, made under the Securities and Exchange Board of India Act, 1992 (15 of 1992) or regulated under the International Financial Services Centres Authority (Fund Management) Regulations, 2022, made under the International Financial Services Centre Authority Act, 2019 (50 of 2019); - b. which is located in any International Financial Services Centre; and - c. of which all the units other than unit held by a sponsor or manager are held by non-residents: